tc9011/EchartsWebApp/README.md

-# Echarts2WebApp
+# EchartsWebApp
-echarts2 base on Angular2
+echarts base on Angular2